Gonzalez32/Gonzalez32/README.md

-### Hello all, my name is Juan Gonzalez.
+### My name is Juan Gonzalez.
 It's nice to meet you. 🤝
 #### Full Stack Developer
 ![Full Stack Developer](https://email.uplers.com/blog/wp-content/uploads/2020/07/GIF-blog.gif)

-I am a full stack developer, a self-starter that loves to learn, and someone who tries to make the most out of difficult situations.
-As a former machine operator I understand the vision where goals must be met as team lead.
-I use my past experience to help others and influence my decisions for the future.
+A dedicated, optimistic, and self-driven full-stack software engineer that loves to learn and who tries to make the most out of difficult situations.
+This passion led me to challenge myself daily, I'm not comfortable with settling and I'm always looking for an opportunity to do better and achieve greatness.
+Ready to make a positive impact, join a great team and grow within.
+With 6 years of machine operation services and project management experience and 1 year worth of web development experience.

 Skills: REACT / JS / HTML / CSS / Ruby / Python